 - Identify potential, new or existing resistance issues.
 Set up Team Working Groups or Focal Points as necessary

-- Provide expert input into IRM initiatives with identified partners.
+- Provide expert input into IRM initiatives with identified partners, interact with groups working in the same field and participate/organise relevant meetings.

 - Preparation of Public Health communication material